2022 Unpublished Contest

-Fill out the required fields on the left-hand column of this page, continue to the next page, indicate your payment details, and click "submit."
-File/s may be sent by email or uploaded during this registration process.
+Fill out the required fields on the right-hand column of this page, continue to the next page, indicate your payment details, and click "submit."
+Files may be sent by email or uploaded during this registration process.
 You'll receive a confirmation email with further info after registering.

 DO I NEED A COMPLETED MANUSCRIPT?